miscco/cppPaper/Constexpr_specialized_memory_algorithms.md

 # Introduction

 This paper proposes adding `constexpr` support to the specialized memory algorithms.
-This is essentially a followup to [@P0784R7] which added `constepxr` support for all necessary machinery.
+This is essentially a followup to [@P0784R7] which added `constexpr` support for all necessary machinery.

 # Motivation and Scope

 These algorithms have been forgotten in the final crunch to get C++20 out.
-To add insult to injury, they are essential to implementing constexpr container support, so every library has to provide its own internal helpers to do the exact same thing during constant evaluation.
+To add insult to injury, they are essential to implementing `constexpr` container support, so every library has to provide its own internal helpers to do the exact same thing during constant evaluation.
 Just fill the void and add `constexpr` everywhere except the parallel overloads.

 But wait, what about `uninitialized_default_construct`?
 We cannot use `std::construct_at` there!
 This is correct and there are two possible solutions: